-Restricted Persons are not permitted to trade any of the Company's quoted financial products during a black-out period unless the Board provides a specific exemption.
+Restricted Persons are not permitted to trade any of the Company's quoted financial products during a black-out period unless the Board provides a specific exemption as set out below in 4.4.

 Warning: Please note that if you hold material information you must not trade the Company's quoted financial products at any time - regardless of these periods.